-The four of us (we left Oscar at home) went to Mexico.
+We went to Mexico.
 After we left Mexico, we went to Columbus, NM.

 Stacks of rocks (Cairns)

-After we crossed the border, Cindy and I both posed in front of a statue of Pancho Villa (more about him later).
+After we crossed the border, I posed in front of a statue of Pancho Villa (more about him later).
 Then we went to The Pink Store, which is a restaurant and store.
 One of mom & dad's friends met us there and joined us for lunch.
 After we ate, we shopped.

 We visited the Visitor/Education Center at Pancho Villa State Park.
 Columbus is where Mexican troops, led by Pancho Villa, attacked in 1916.
 This is the last time the continental U.S. was attacked (until September 11).
-Cindy took the picture below (left) in the Visitor/Education Center.
+Took the picture below (left) in the Visitor/Education Center.
 The picture on the right is Pancho Villa himself.

 Wednesday, September 17, 2008

-The four of us went to Carlsbad Caverns.
+We went to Carlsbad Caverns.
 It was a several-hour trip and took all day, but it was well worth it.

 Thursday, September 18, 2008

-The four of us went to Lincoln, NM, which is where Billy the Kid (pictured below) pulled some of his shenanigans (killing people).
+We went to Lincoln, NM, which is where Billy the Kid (pictured below) pulled some of his shenanigans (killing people).

 Friday, September 19, 2008